-Token name Certification Policy Identifier token of object deposit entry 1.2.616.1.113527.2.4.1.5.1 token of object release from the deposit 1.2.616.1.113527.2.4.1.5.2 certified token of object release from the deposit 1.2.616.1.113527.2.4.1.5.3 token of download an entry from the deposit 1.2.616.1.113527.2.4.1.5.4 certified token of download an entry from the deposit 1.2.616.1.113527.2.4.1.5.5 token of download an object from the deposit 1.2.616.1.113527.2.4.1.5.6 certified tokens of download an object from the deposit 1.2.616.1.113527.2.4.1.5.7 appointed by the Minister (National root NCCert) supervise over the certification authority CERTUM QODA activity.
+Token name Certification Policy Identifier token of object deposit entry 1.2.616.1.113527.2.4.1.5.1 token of object release from the deposit 1.2.616.1.113527.2.4.1.5.2 certified token of object release from the deposit 1.2.616.1.113527.2.4.1.5.3 token of download an entry from the deposit 1.2.616.1.113527.2.4.1.5.4 certified token of download an entry from the deposit 1.2.616.1.113527.2.4.1.5.5 token of download an object from the deposit 1.2.616.1.113527.2.4.1.5.6 certified tokens of download an object from the deposit 1.2.616.1.113527.2.4.1.5.7

 CERTUM QODA operates on the basis of the entry the Asseco Data Systems S.A. in the registry qualified certification services providers.
-Minister in charge of economy or the entity
+Minister of Digitalisation or the entity appointed by the Minister (National Certification Authority NCCert) supervise over the certification authority CERTUM QODA activity.

-Qualified tokens of objects deposit entry, tokens of objects release from the deposit, certified tokens of objects release from the deposit, tokens of download an entry from the deposit, certified tokens of download an entry from the deposit, tokens of download an object from the deposit and certified tokens of download an object from the deposit are issued in accordance with certification policies, described in Table 6.
+Tokens of objects deposit entry, tokens of objects release from the deposit, certified tokens of objects release from the deposit, tokens of download an entry from the deposit, certified tokens of download an entry from the deposit and certified tokens of download an object from the deposit are issued in accordance with certification policies, described in Table 6.

 1.3.7.
-Qualified registries and repositories authority CERTUM QRRA
+Registries and repositories authority CERTUM QRRA

-The qualified registries and repositories authority CERTUM QRRA enables the recording of data objects and, optionally, placing them in the repository.
-CERTUM QRRA also enables downloading of entries from the registry and objects from the repository, their modifying and maintaining their authenticity; these objects can be digitally signed in accordance with the requirements of the Act on Electronic Signature of 18 September, 2001 (Journal of Law No. 130 item 1450, of 2001 as amended).
-When registered object is placed in the repository, CERTUM QODA checks the correctness of its structure (syntaxes) and its semantic.
+The registries and repositories authority CERTUM QRRA, regulated on national level, enables the recording of data objects and, optionally, placing them in the repository.
+CERTUM QRRA also enables downloading of entries from the registry and objects from the repository, their modifying and maintaining their authenticity; these objects can be digitally signed in accordance with the requirements of the Act on Trust Services and Electronic Identification of 5th September 2016r.
+Journal of Law of 2016, item 1579When registered object is placed in the repository, CERTUM QODA checks the correctness of its structure (syntaxes) and its semantic.